top of page

 • Decorative plates with birds, florals, and folk motifs

-These are the quiet, foundational objects of a miniature scene… and yet in her hands, they become the focal point.
+These are the quiet, foundational objects of a miniature scene.
+Yet, in her hands, they become the focal point.
 There’s a warmth to them.
 A weight.
 A sense that they’ve already lived a life.

 The Appeal: Why Collectors Fall in Love